 AddDeserializerAPI.
 This ensures any data bus payload generated by NServiceBus version 8 and

 SystemJsonDataBusSerializercan be handled in addition to the older endpoints or in-flight data bus messages.

 - Switch the serializer to

 BinarySerializeras an additional deserializer.
-This can be done per endpoint so that endpoints start generating new data bus payloads using the new serializer.
-The additional deserializer can handle messages from endpoints still on the older serializer.
+This can be done per endpoint so that the selected endpoints start using the new serializer for data bus payloads serialization.
+The additional deserializer can handle messages from endpoints still using on the older serializer.